Jean Alassane Mendy

-Jean Alassane Mendy (born 2 February 1990 in Dakar) is a Senegalese footballer.
+Jean Alassane Mendy (born 2 February 1990) is a Senegalese footballer.

-He came to Løv-Ham in front of the 2011.
+He came to Løv-Ham in 2010.
 He made his debut for Løv-Ham in the 0-1 loss against Ranheim.
-Before the 2012 season he signed for 2. divisjon club Elverum where he scored 27 goals on 25 matches and helped Elverum to promoted to 1. divisjon.
+Before the 2012 season he signed for 2. divisjon club Elverum where he scored 27 goals on 25 matches and helped Elverum get promoted to 1. divisjon.
 Before the 2013 season he signed a contract with Kristiansund where he became the clubs topscorer in 2013 and 2014.
 He signed a contract with Tippeligaen side Sandefjord in 2015.

 Mendy signed a two-year contract with Scottish Premiership club Dundee in June 2018.
+His contract was terminated at the end of the 2018/19 season as the club were relegated.